sasmlange/Max-Script-Online--MSO-/tutorial.rst

 ****************************

 You can use the template more then once.
 Lets make an about page to try it.
-We can it about.
 I will put the code in *about.html*.

 .. code-block:: html